 Not feeling these designs?
 Check out these Halloween trends for even more inspiration.

 No doubt that food is a huge piece of spooky season — we don’t go around begging for candy for nothing — and it’s the perfect time to let your weird and strange recipes fly.
 Try some of these options from the MP archives.

 Whether you’re looking at a quiet night at home or want to hit the streets, there are plenty of options for your family to have fun during the Halloween season.
 Here are some of our favorite activity ideas.

 More Halloween info

 Above all, Halloween should be both a fun and a safe experience for all kids.
-Here are some more things to read through and keep in mind while celebrating this year and beyond.
+Here are some helpful tips and resources for celebrating.